Itau Unibanco Holding S.A. ADR (ITUB) Stock Price and Analyst Predictions - News Heater

 ITUB’s Market Performance

-Itau Unibanco Holding S.A.
-ADR (ITUB) has experienced a 2.81% rise in stock performance for the past week, with a 16.37% rise in the past month, and a 17.21% rise in the past quarter.
-The volatility ratio for the week is 1.48%, and the volatility levels for the past 30 days are at 2.08% for ITUB.
-The simple moving average for the past 20 days is 9.14% for ITUB’s stock, with a 17.77% simple moving average for the past 200 days.
+ITUB’s stock has risen by 0.16% in the past week, with a monthly rise of 15.50% and a quarterly rise of 14.43%.
+The volatility ratio for the week is 1.78% while the volatility levels for the last 30 days are 2.02% for Itau Unibanco Holding S.A.
+ADR The simple moving average for the past 20 days is 5.77% for ITUB’s stock, with a 17.06% simple moving average for the past 200 days.

 Analysts’ Opinion of ITUB